-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes/Labs, etc.

 Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Accommodations can be made to honour community needs and traditional practices.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.